-Article 6.2 Phase Two : JCC – Evolving Issues Within University Jurisdiction
+6.2 Phase Two: JCC – Evolving Issues Within University Jurisdiction

 A Joint Consultative Committee (JCC) shall be established with a maximum of four (4) members appointed by each of the Employer and the Union.
-The JCC shall meet at least quarterly, and more frequently if necessary.
+The JCC shall meet at the request of either party.
 There will be no requirement as to quorum so long as each party to this Agreement is represented.
 There will be no voting, and each party is responsible for its own notes.
 Where possible, agenda items should be shared in advance of the actual meeting.
 The goals and objectives of the JCC shall include:

 A dispute regarding the application or interpretation of this Agreement with respect to non-academic matters, or a contention that formal discipline has been applied without just cause may be referred by a Resident, through the Union, to the grievance procedure.
 The Union or the Employer may also commence a policy grievance regarding a matter of general application or interpretation.
 A Resident shall have the right to Union representation at any stage of the grievance procedure.

 6.3.1 Step One: Initiation of Grievance